 I much prefer the dancing script on the top of the website: LeFay.
 It's graceful and elegant, while still being legible.

 Right now I am attending The New Brunswick College of Craft and Design.
-This June I will graduate from the Ceramic Diploma program, and have been accepted into the Textiles program.
-I am pretty excited about learning all of the techniques, and participating in the ritual of keeping ancient knowledge alive.
-Some days I worry that I'm more suited in the fashion studio; however, every garment that I want to make is made with felt or hand dyed silk, so I know that the textiles studio is the right place for me.
+I have graduated from the Ceramic Diploma program, and have completed the first year of the Textiles program.
+I am cited to learn the techniques, and participating in the ritual of keeping ancient knowledge alive.

 All About Colour: